vuxcode/we1-project-gentlelynx/time-report.md

 # Time Report
 Total time: 30h

+- 2025-05-18 worked for 2 hours
+  - *Various improvements to the style sheet.*
+  - *Fixed the embedded video that wasn't playing.*

 - 2025-05-16 worked for 8 hours
   - *Uploaded everything and tweaked style*
   - *Fixed gradient bug*